My 11 Favorite Places to Eat in Richmond, Virginia

-During a recent trip to Richmond, Virginia to work with Richmond Region Tourism, I had the chance to explore the city and surrounding area for a week.
+During my trips to Richmond, Virginia to work with Richmond Region Tourism, I have had the chance to explore the city and surrounding counties.
 Based on restaurant recommendations from friends, family and locals, I enjoyed fantastic meals across the region and am excited to share my list of the best restaurants in Richmond, Virginia.
 Each of the restaurants on this list offer barrier-free entry and a wheelchair accessible bathroom.

 Bookbinder’s Seafood and Steakhouse